 A "jcl" key value for a "rcd" claim should be constructed with the value being equal to an HTTPS URL of a file hosted on an HTTPS server containing a jCard string.
-At a minimum the linked jCard file should include a “fn” and one “tel” objects for SHAKEN.
 Note: Additional objects are optional but may be ignored or disregarded by the receiving entity depending on the rendering capabilities of the device and/or network local policy.

 This is an example of an "rcd" extension PASSporT with "jcl"